Should You Interact with Your Child on Social Media?

 If your family already has a trusting, open relationship with one another, it might feel natural and fine for you to interact with them in online spaces.
 If there’s less trust, though, getting a social media account just to monitor your children or teens could further hurt that relationship.
 Kids are smarter than many give them credit for—they’ll know if you’re trying to be sneaky.

 Boundaries on social media may seem murky to parents, but for kids who’ve had access to these platforms their whole lives, they are often very clear.
-Navigating this online world as parents takes finesse, openness, and a willingness to learn.
+Navigating this social online world as parents takes finesse, openness, and a willingness to learn.
 Because in the end, the most important thing is that your kids are safe and happy.